Fortification: Indian subcontinent

 A number of forts dating from the Later Stone Age to the British Raj are found in the mainland Indian subcontinent (modern day India, Pakistan, Bangladesh and Nepal).
 "Fort" is the word used in India for all old fortifications.
 Numerous Indus Valley Civilization sites exhibit evidence of fortifications.
 By about 3500 BC, hundreds of small farming villages dotted the Indus floodplain.
 Many of these settlements had fortifications and planned streets.
 The stone and mud brick houses of Kot Diji were clustered behind massive stone flood dykes and defensive walls, for neighboring communities bickered constantly about the control of prime agricultural land.
 The fortification varies by site.
 While Dholavira has stone-built fortification walls, Harrapa is fortified using baked bricks; sites such as Kalibangan exhibit mudbrick fortifications with bastions and Lothal has a quadrangular fortified layout.
-Evidence also suggested of fortifications in Mohenjo-daro.
+Evidence also suggests fortifications in Mohenjo-daro.
 Even a small town—for instance, Kotada Bhadli, exhibiting sophisticated fortification-like bastions—shows that nearly all major and minor towns of the Indus Valley Civilization were fortified.
 Forts also appeared in urban cities of the Gangetic valley during the second urbanization period between 600 and 200 BC, and as many as 15 fortification sites have been identified by archeologists throughout the Gangetic valley, such as Kaushambi, Mahasthangarh, Pataliputra, Mathura, Ahichchhatra, Rajgir, and Lauria Nandangarh.
-The earliest Mauryan period brick fortification occurs in one of the stupa mounds of Lauria Nandangarh, which is 1.6 km in perimeter and oval in plan and encloses a habitation area.Mundigak (c.
+The earliest Mauryan period brick fortification occurs in one of the stupa mounds of Lauria Nandangarh, which is 1.6 km in perimeter and oval in plan and encloses a habitation area.
+Mundigak (c.
 2500 BC) in present-day south-east Afghanistan has defensive walls and square bastions of sun dried bricks.